Appeal Process for Teacher Education

-To begin the appeal process, each student must submit a letter of explanation, a current transcript, a copy of required test scores (PPST or Praxis II), a completed Appeals Application Form, and two letters of support from faculty.
+To begin the appeal process, each student must submit a letter of explanation, a current transcript, a copy of required PRAXIS I - CASE test scores, a completed Appeals Application Form, and two letters of support from faculty.
 In order for an appeal to be considered, it must be turned in at least one week before the first day of classes of any given semester.
 Please attach all required documents and email Mr. Kevin Fee, email@example.com.
 Or you may turn them in to the Office of Teacher Licensing in Claxton 228 by the deadline.

 GPA Appeal Process

-Students with a GPA below the minimum (2.5 Milestone I; 2.75 Milestones II and III) may appeal to advance in their program by submitting an advisor-approved plan for increasing their GPA to the required level.
+Students with a GPA below the minimum (2.5 Milestone I; 2.75 Milestones II) may appeal to advance in their program by submitting an advisor-approved plan for increasing their GPA to the required level.